AP® Physics 1 Equation and Formula Sheet

 Speed of light, c = 3.00 x 108 m/s Acceleration due to gravity at Earth's surface, g = 9.8 m/s2

-Next on the AP Physics 1 formula sheet are the unit symbols.
-There are many symbols, including greek letters, that can be used to represent the physical units associated with a number.
+There are many symbols, including Greek letters, that can be used to represent the physical units associated with a number.
 Most symbols are chosen by convention and are used in the same way throughout various textbooks.
-Therefore, as shown below, the AP Physics 1 equation sheet provides a list of all the symbols that might be used on the AP Physics 1 exam:
+The AP Physics 1 equation sheet provides a list of all the symbols that might be used on the exam:

 Prefixes

-The scientific prefixes are used throughout various disciplines to represent large and small numbers in a more readable way.
-Thus, the prefixes listed below are printed on the AP Physics 1 equation sheet for easy reference:
+Scientific prefixes are used throughout various disciplines to represent large and small numbers in a more readable way.
+These prefixes are included on the AP Physics 1 equation sheet for easy reference:

 Factor Prefix Symbol